Sunday, December 24, 2006

 These guys weren’t cheap either.
 In 1964, Sears offered an exclusive version of the James Bond figure in a basic suit, with a gun that went inside a small briefcase.
 And this bonanza could be had for only $6.99. $6.99!!
 This is 1964 money we’re talking about!
 You could feed a family of four for a week on $6.99 back then.
 For the same price, they offered an OddJob figure that was rigged to throw his bowler hat like he did in the movie.
 Problem was, the figure was permanently in a crouched position with his right arm cocked at a funny angle.
 If he wasn’t throwing the bowler, he simply looked like he had a back problem.

-d I haven’t actively pursued collecting them as an adult, mainly because of the cost.
+I never owned any of these figures as a kid, and I haven’t actively pursued collecting them as an adult, mainly because of the cost.
 For Christmas a few years back, my wonderful wife thoughtfully got me an Illya Kuryakin figure.
 I was thrilled, but I really wanted the head on a more useable body, so I decapitated a generic figure that I had purchased at a warehouse store (they came five to a box for $14.99).
 I then set about creating a gun that looked like the one they used on The Man from U.N.C.L.E.
 I used left over bits from accessories I stockpiled from other action figure purchases.
 He turned out pretty good.

 Later, I discovered that a man by the name of Dale Van Slyke makes and sells action figure heads made out of resin (he has a store on eBay called Diver4’s Treasure Chest).
 He makes heads of Illya Kuryakin, Napoleon Solo, Sean Connery as James Bond, and OddJob.
-I purchased a Napoleon Solo head, painted it, and
+I purchased a Napoleon Solo head, painted it, and mounted the head on yet another decapitated action figure.

 This picture shows my Man from U.N.C.L.E. figures: one with the Gilbert Illya Kuryakin head and one with Dale’s Napoleon Solo head: